 Your newborn baby is going to be photographed by smart phones, cameras and the like.
 They are more at risk from direct sunlight than they are from camera flashes, strobe lights and so on, which are relatively low powered.
 We have not seen or heard of anyone normally being affected.
 There is an interesting article about this, but please note, none of this constitutes a medical opinion.

-If possible, wait till just before the newborn baby portrait session to feed your baby.
+If possible, wait till just before the local newborn baby portrait session to feed your baby.
 They’ll be a lot happier if they’ve had a good feed.
 Also, try to keep them awake for a couple of hours before the photo session.
 If you’re able to, give them a bath during that time.
 That way, they’re far more likely to fall asleep when the photography starts, and will have fluffy hair.
 If you’re doing the session at your home, make sure it’s nice and comfy warm – though of course do keep them away from the radiators / heaters themselves.

 That’s a tough question.
 Firstly, keep your day clear.
 Expect the photography session to take about 3 to 4 hours, which can include photographs with parents and other family members.
 Ultimately, it will take as long as it takes.
 Keep calm about the time.
 Ok, if the photographer moves in, that’s probably pushing it.
 But in all seriousness, this is something that take time.